 - Encourage your child to communicate and advocate for him/herself (but don't be afraid to follow up and find out if he/she has).

-- Don't be insulted if you are not invited to sit in on your child's meetings.
-Some students may prefer that this meeting be a private one.
+- If you're making a campus visit with your student, don't be insulted if you are not invited to sit in on a meeting with an ODS staff member.
+Some students may prefer that this meeting

 - Acknowledge and accept your child's limits and strengths, and be open to new changes.